 Commute time

 Depending on where your high school is located, getting to and from campus can take a considerable amount of time.
-Parking is often difficult to find so build in time for finding a spot (if you intend to drive) and getting to your class from parking.
+Parking is often hard to find so you will need build in time for finding a spot (if you intend to drive) and getting to your class from your parked car.
 Most courses involve both lecture and discussion and/or lab sections which may meet at different times of day so you’ll want to factor this in as well.

 Enrollment not guaranteed